traceannwhite/Flexbox-Example/flexbox-theknot.md

 #### Center The Nav

-We can horizontally center the nav by assigning it a width and a margin.
+Let's horizontally center the nav by assigning it a width and a margin.

 ```css
 nav.ListContainer {